All Products

 • SQL operation limits

-• Comparison operations on the JSON data type are not supported.
+• Comparison operations on the JSON type are not supported.

-• You cannot use the JSON data type in an ORDER BY or GROUP BY clause, or as a JOIN key.
+• You cannot use ORDER BY or GROUP BY clauses on the JSON type.
+You also cannot use a JSON type column as a JOIN key.

 • Data precision

-• The integer part of a JSON NUMBER is stored as a BIGINT.
-An overflow occurs if the integer part exceeds the BIGINT range.
+• The integer part of a JSON NUMBER is stored as a BIGINT type.
+An overflow occurs if the integer is outside the BIGINT range.

-• The fractional part of a JSON NUMBER is stored as a DOUBLE.
-Precision loss may occur when the fractional part is converted to a DOUBLE.
+• The decimal part of a JSON NUMBER is stored as a DOUBLE type.
+Precision loss may occur when the decimal part is converted to the DOUBLE type.

-• Engine compatibility: Other engines, such as Hologres, cannot read the JSON data type from tables.
+• Engine compatibility: If you use another engine, such as Hologres, to read data from a table, the JSON data type cannot be read.

-• Java user-defined functions (UDFs) and Python UDFs do not support the JSON data type.
+• Java UDFs and Python UDFs do not support the JSON type.

-• The JSON data type can be nested up to 20 layers deep.
+• The JSON data type can be nested up to 20 levels deep.

-Supported developer tools include the odpscmd client, Studio, and DataWorks.
-Other tools in the ecosystem, such as Dataphin, are not supported.
-To use JSON data with external systems, confirm compatibility before you proceed.
+Supported development tools include the MaxCompute client (odpscmd), MaxCompute Studio, and DataWorks.
+External ecosystems such as Dataphin are not supported.
+If you want to use the JSON data type with an external system, you must confirm its compatibility before you start.
 When you use the odpscmd client, note the following:

-• Upgrade the client to V0.46.5 or later.
+• You must upgrade the client to V0.46.5 or later.
 Otherwise, you cannot run the DESC json_table command or download JSON data using Tunnel.

 • In the conf\odps_config.ini file in the client installation path, set the use_instance_tunnel parameter to false.
 Otherwise, queries will fail.